indaco/vitepress-templ-preview/website/docs/guide/usage.md

 ## Templ Components in Markdown

-To embed a `templ` component in your markdown files, use the `templ-demo` tag as follows:
+To embed and preview a `templ` component, in your markdown files use the `templ-demo` tag as follows:

 ```html
 <templ-demo src="hello-demo" />